-Line 14c.
+Line 14c through 14h.
 In the space provided, or on an attached schedule, show any items and amounts that are not included on lines 1 through 14b and that are required to be reported separately by beneficiaries.
 Include the federal amount, any adjustment, and the Wisconsin amount of each item.

-Lines 15a through 15g.
-Enter on these lines any credits from Wisconsin Schedules HR and DC which are allocable to the beneficiary.
+Lines 15a through 15h.
+Enter on these lines any credits from Wisconsin Schedules HR, DC and MS which are allocable to the beneficiary.

-INSTRUCTIONS FOR 1997 WISCONSIN SCHEDULE WD (FORM 2)
+INSTRUCTIONS FOR 1999 WISCONSIN SCHEDULE WD (FORM 2)